(Adapted from an article “Student Gardens Leaf Out” published in the Fall 2003 issue of The Forum, the newsletter of the AOM Alliance.)

 Soon after Professor Xu returned to China, Robert Newman, then a student at ACTCM, began collecting seeds.
 He worked with Elaine and other conservators around the world to acquire many hundreds of Asian medicinal plant species.
 Since Robert had no funding whatsoever, regular trips across the Bay were an obstacle, and by the early 1990s his collection, maintained mostly in pots at ACTCM, was by far the largest in North America.
 He left the College in 1997 after having distributed many species to eight conservators around the U.S., including High Falls Gardens.
 Robert’s dedication left its mark on ACTCM, however, which at present supports the most senior and developed of the Student Gardens.

 Student initiative is still the driving force for the program, but we have learned that consistent administrative support is needed to insure transition between successive generations of students.
 While funding is scarce, human energy and attention provide the most important nourishment for the Gardens.
 In 2004 students, practitioners and friends of Oriental Medicine began to pledge annual donations for Botanical Studies.
 In late 2005, the W.K.
 Kellogg Foundation awarded a $200,000 grant toward an estimated $500,000, three-year budget to upgrade the garden programs and associated educational activities.
-Fifteen sites have been designated, but all the colleges expect to benefit from the program.
+Fifteen sites were designated, but all the colleges expected to benefit from the program.
 The Council of Colleges of Acupuncture and Oriental Medicine voted unanimously to endorse the Botanical Studies program at their meeting in May of 2005.

 The Yo San University program in Los Angeles collaborated with Venice High School, located on a 29-acre site.
 They took a community gardens approach, involved David Crow, acupuncturist and author, got more grants and generated a lot of activity.
 Even so, they had to fight back an attempt by the local school district to erect temporary classrooms in their space.